tmpfs/async-validate/README.md

 });
 ```

-It is often useful to test against multiple validation rules for sigle field, to do so make the descriptor and array of objects, for example:
+It is often useful to test against multiple validation rules for a single field, to do so make the descriptor and array of objects, for example:

 ```javascript
 var descriptor = {